coagulant/copydog/docs/index.rst

 Copydog
 -------

-Copydog seamlessly copies issues from Redmine_ to Trello_ and vice versa.
+Copydog copies issues between Redmine_ and Trello_ on the fly.
 It's a small daemon, monitoring changes in both systems and keeping them in sync as much as possible.